Apteco/apteco-api/pkg/docs/AboutApi.md

     api_instance = apteco_api.AboutApi(api_client)
     exclude_endpoints_with_no_licence_requirements = True # bool | If specified, don't return endpoints in the output that have no licence requirements.
 Defaults to false - returns all endpoints (optional) exclude_endpoints_with_no_role_requirements = True # bool | If specified, don't return endpoints in the output that have no role requirements.
 Defaults to false - returns all endpoints (optional) filter = 'filter_example' # str | Filter the list of items using a simple expression language.
-The available list of fields are Name, GroupName, Method, UrlTemplate (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
-The available list of fields are Name, GroupName, Method, UrlTemplate (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)
+The available list of fields are Name, GroupName, Method, UrlTemplate. (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
+The available list of fields are Name, GroupName, Method, UrlTemplate. (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)